disorderedmaterials/dissolve/README.md

 ## Documentation

-Documentation is a work in progress, and is available [here](https://www.projectdissolve.com/docs/).
+Documentation is a work in progress, and is available [here](https://docs.projectdissolve.com/).

-Various tutorial material and examples for **Dissolve** can be [found here](https://www.projectdissolve.com/examples/).
+Various tutorial material and examples for **Dissolve** can be [found here](https://docs.projectdissolve.com/examples/).

+Compilation instructions focussing on Linux-based systems can be [found in the documentation](https://docs.projectdissolve.com/userguide/get/compilation/), including for an [HPC system (SCARF)](https://docs.projectdissolve.com/userguide/get/scarf-foss/).

 ## Support / Issues

 If you have discovered a definite bug or an "odd feature" with Dissolve that needs attention, please [submit an issue](https://github.com/disorderedmaterials/dissolve/issues/new/choose) here on GitHub.
-If you want to talk about usability, how to address specific problems with Dissolve, or aren't sure quite what you've found in the code, consider posting a question [on the forum](https://forum.projectdissolve.com).
+If you want to talk about usability, how to address specific problems with Dissolve, or aren't sure quite what you've found in the code, consider contacting the authors directly.